-CONTACT US FOR A FREE CRIMINAL DEFENSE OR APPEAL CASE EVALUATION
+CONTACT US FOR A FREE CRIMINAL APPEAL CASE QUOTE

 The California criminal appeals process begins immediately after a defendant is convicted and issued a sentence by the trial courts of California.
 These courts are formally known as the Superior Courts of California, where initial judgement by a plea deal, bench, or jury trial, is made.
 Once a sentence is issued, if a defendant feels that their sentence was unjust because there were substantial errors that occurred in court by either of the attorneys, the jury, or even the judge, he or she may have a valid claim to file a notice of appeal to their case.
 Common errors in trial court include but are not limited to: a defense attorney providing negligent assistance to their client, a prosecutor acting unethically in legal proceedings, whether evidence was either improperly admitted or excluded by the judge, or whether a judge exploited their discretion of power when issuing a sentence to the defendant.
 If a defendant believes a similar issue of error occurred in their criminal case, they can then have their legal counsel file a notice of appeal.

 A notice of appeal is the initial paperwork filed by a defendant that informs the courts and the prosecution that the defendant is appealing the decision in their case.
 From that point on, the defendant appealing that case will be known as the appellant, while the prosecution will be known as the appellee.
 The appellant, however, must make the decision to file a notice of appeal quickly.
 For misdemeanor cases, the deadline to file a notice of appeal is 30 days after sentencing.
 For felony cases, the deadline to file is 60 days after sentencing.
 If the deadline to file the notice is not met, it is extremely unlikely that the courts will allow the appeal to move forward.